Cheer the Snowy Weather When You Hear This Favorite Winter Hit

 This time, the theme is played by the trumpets as the high woodwinds and strings create snow flurries by playing a short trill on each note.
 After this time through the melody, we move into a syncopated transition and the ensemble gets quieter for the next part.

 Here we get another toy from the percussion – the “whip”.
 You might think, “how hard can that be to play?”.
 Well, you need to be absolutely on time with those whip cracks!
-After a buildup in volume from the rest of the ensemble, there’s one beat where no one else plays – if the whip doesn’t sound there, it’s rather obvious.
-After the successful whip crack, Anderson brings us back down to piano (soft) in order to crescendo again into another whip crack.
-With the distraction of the whip and the liveliness of the melody, it’s easy to miss some neat chord changes that are happening during this bit after the second whip crack (1:13).
+After a buildup in volume from the rest of the ensemble, there’s one beat where no one else plays – if the whip doesn’t sound there, it’s rather obvious!
+After the whip crack, Anderson brings us back down to piano (soft) in order to crescendo again into another whip crack.
+With the distraction of the whip and the liveliness of the melody, it’s easy to miss some neat chord changes that are happening during this bit after the second

 Happy and safe holidays, everyone!